yakir12/autotracker-deluxe/README.md

 #### MacOS
 Open Finder and find the code folder you just downloaded.
-Hold control (command) and click on the folder, then select 'Open in Terminal'.
+Hold control and click on the folder, then select 'Services' -> 'New Terminal at Folder'.

 A terminal window should open.